 - Any other resources you may want to use in your preparation: books, question banks, flash cards, etc.

-After doing a cost-benefit analysis, and examining the Return on Investment, PMP certification is a viable project for you to take up for the PMP salary hike you may expect.
-For under $1000 investment, you could earn $111,000 per year PMP salary if you are in the United States.
-Hence, PMP Salary increases when you continue to remain certified and in touch with the profession.
+After doing a cost-benefit analysis, and examining the Return on Investment, PMP certification is a viable project for you to take up for the salary hike you may expect.
+For under $1000 investment, you could earn $111,000 per year if you are in the United States.
+Hence, your Salary increases when you continue to remain certified and in touch with the profession.

 Moreover, some companies reimburse the exam fee and may also pay the membership fee while a few also pay for training.
 Therefore, the ROI for PMP salary goes up in this case.

 Sunanda Gundavajhala, B.Tech, M.B.A, PMP has over 25 years of project management.
-She is a consultant, trainer on project management for different sectors and is the recipient of “Recognition of Excellence” award from PMI, USA and Woman Volunteer award from Hyderabad, India Chapter of PMI.
-She has contributed to the “Practice Standard on Scheduling, PMI”.
+She is a consultant, and trainer on project management for different sectors and is the recipient of the “Recognition of Excellence” award from PMI, USA, and the Woman Volunteer award from Hyderabad, India Chapter of PMI.
+Sunanda has contributed to the “Practice Standard on Scheduling, PMI”.
 She has worked as the Liaison officer for PMIEF (Education Foundation) for the Hyderabad, India Chapter of PMI.